Zeta Functions and the (Linear) Logic of Markov Processes: A sub-Markov processes cocycle

-Based on the previous sections, we want to extend the constructions to general Markov processes.
-For technical reasons we will illustrate below, the model will be defined on sub-Markov kernels.
+Based on the previous sections, we will now extend the realisability constructions to general Markov sub-processes.
+The need to consider sub-Markov kernels and not only Markov kernels is explained by technical reasons we illustrate below (\autoref{whysub}).
+In this section, we will assume all measurable spaces to be $\sigma$-finite.